 - 1 1/2 tbsp freshly grated black pepper

-- 1 egg
+- 1 medium egg

 - 3/4 cup finely grated pecorino romano

-- 10 stems finely chopped parsley
+- 10 sprigs finely chopped parsley

-- 1lb ground beef
+- 1 lb ground beef (90%)

 In a large bowl add ground beef, garlic, pecorino romano, egg, salt, pepper, and parsley.

-- In a small bowl or cup mix breadcrumbs and water together.
+In a small bowl or cup mix breadcrumbs and water together.

-- Add wet breadcrumbs to meat and mix everything together for approx. 10 minutes or until everything is fully incorporated.
+Add wet breadcrumbs to meat and mix everything together for approx. 10 minutes or until everything is fully incorporated.

-- Cover and let sit for 45 mins – 2 hours.
+Cover and let sit for 45 mins – 2 hours.

-- For baking: preheat oven to 425F.
+Preheat oven to 425F.
 Prepare a large baking sheet, add oil and ensure entire entire tray is covered by spreading the olive oil with your fingers or a brush.